Anyone volunteering in Thailand or just visiting has got to try and make it to this magical festival.

-In case you didn't know, there are actually two big lantern festivals that happen in Thailand.
-Many people (including popular travel sites) tend to mix the two together but they are actually 2 different festivals.
-The most popular festival is the Yi Peng Lantern Festival in Chang Mai.
+There are actually two main lantern festivals that happen in Thailand.
+The most popular festival is the Yi Peng Lantern Festival in Chang Mai (that link has tons of info!).
 The second lesser known, but equally awe-inspiring festival, is the Mae Jo Lantern Release.

 The Yi Peng Lantern Festival is a religious ceremony performed in the Thai language that gives people the chance to pay homage to Buddha.
 Releasing the lanterns represents letting go of bad memories and making a wish for the future.
 During Yi Peng, traditionally, monks were the ones who released the lanterns, but now anybody can do it.